rvl-system/rvl-node-animations/README.md

 # RVL-Node Animations

-A set of helper methods to create animations for [RVL-Node](https://github.com/nebrius/RVL-Node) and friends.
+A set of helper methods to create and render animations for [RVL-Node](https://github.com/nebrius/RVL-Node) and friends

 ## System Requirements

-- A supported LTS version of Node.js.
-This module should work on other versions, but hasn't been tested.
+- Any modern JavaScript engine (web or Node.js)

 ## Installation